Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Method

-Having determined how the agent infers its state and selects actions, we now describe how it practically updates its internal parameters in light of inferred poses, current and expected observations.
-This learning step closes the perception–action–learning loop, enabling the agent to refine its world model so that it continues to explain sensory observations accurately.
+Having determined how the agent infers its state and selects actions, we now describe how it updates its internal parameters in light of inferred poses and current and expected observations.
+This learning step closes the perception-learning-action loop, enabling the agent to refine its world model so that it continues to explain sensory observations accurately.

-In essence, the agent compares its current generative model, as defined by parameters governing pose likelihoods ($A_p$), observation likelihoods ($A_o$), and state transitions ($B_s$), against an expanded model incorporating newly predicted or observed states~\cite{ours_model}.
-The goal is to determine whether the expanded model better explains the environment.
-This comparison applied to $A_p$ is quantified by the change in free energy, $\Delta F$, shown in Equation~\ref{eq:PvsP}:
+The agent compares its current generative model, as defined by parameters governing pose likelihoods ($A_p$), observation likelihoods ($A_o$), and state transitions ($B_s$), against an expanded model incorporating newly predicted or observed states~\cite{ours_model}.
+Whether to expand the map is determined by comparing the free energy of the current model against that of an expanded model.
+This comparison is evaluated over the pose likelihood $A_p$ (Eq.~\eqref{eq:PvsP}~\cite{bayesian_model_reduc,surpervised_struct_learning}): if the expanded model achieves lower free energy ($\Delta F<0$), the map is expanded by adding the new state to $A_p$, and $B_p$, $B_s$ and $A_o$ are resized accordingly to match the new state dimensionality.
+The transition model $B_s$ and observation likelihood $A_o$ are additionally updated independently of map expansion: $B_s$ is refined via Dirichlet pseudo-counts whenever transitions are observed, and $A_o$ is updated when localisation confidence is high.

-Here, $\tilde{A_p}$ represents the updated pose likelihood model, and $\theta$ its parameters.
-If $\Delta F$ is negative (meaning the new model has lower free energy), the agent updates its internal structure $A_p$ to incorporate the newly encountered (or predicted) information.
+Here, $\hat{A_p}$ represents the updated pose likelihood model, and $\theta$ its parameters.
+If $\Delta F$ is negative (meaning the new model has lower free energy), the agent updates its internal structure $A_p$ to incorporate the newly predicted information.

-When a new state is confirmed or predicted, the pose model $A_p$ is expanded, triggering corresponding updates to the pose transition tensor $B_p$ and to all other state-related matrices.
+When a new state is predicted, the pose model $A_p$ is expanded, triggering corresponding updates to the pose transition tensor $B_p$ and to all other state-related matrices.
 The updated observation model $A_o$ assigns uniform probabilities to unvisited states, reflecting initial uncertainty (high entropy, low $P(s_t)$).
 The transition model $B_s$ is also adapted to connect new states with existing ones.
-This is done via a Dirichlet pseudo-count update, with a learning rate that depends on whether the trajectory was imagined or physically experienced, and whether it was deemed feasible or impossible (details in Appendix~\ref{app:model_param}).
+The Dirichlet pseudo-count update on state transition has learning rates depending on whether the trajectory was imagined or physically experienced, and whether it was deemed feasible or impossible.
+Concisely, an experienced transition reinforces the transition belief more than a predicted transition; inversely, a physically experienced obstruction reduces the transition belief more strongly than a predicted obstacle (details in Appendix~\ref{app:model_param} Table~\ref{tab:tran_lr}).